HendersonDaniel/Knights-Knaves-Truth-Table-Generator/README.md

 ## Excel Truth Table Generator

 This project is meant to help COMP 283 (Discrete Structures) students at UNC Chapel Hill create truth tables in Excel for the Knighs and Knaves unit.
-It allows users to input logical statements which are then turned into a truth table in Excel.
+It allows users to input logical expressions which are then turned into a truth table in Excel.

 ## How to Access

 Go to the following fork's website: https://maximdolphin.github.io/Knights-Knaves-Truth-Table-Generator/

-After inputting a (or multiple) logical statement(s), an Excel file with the truth table for the statement(s) will automatically download.
+After inputting a (or multiple) logical expressions(s), an Excel file with the truth table for the expressions(s) will automatically download.

 ## Credits